 Preparing the next generation of nurses to be future leaders in health care.

 The students in our bachelor of science nursing programs attain their four-year degree to prepare them for the future of healthcare.
 The ways in which nurses were educated during the 20th century are no longer adequate for dealing with the realities of healthcare in today’s fast-paced, high-tech world of medicine.
 Many institutions now require registered nurses to hold a bachelor’s degree for this reason.
-Given the increasing healthcare demands of our population, experts predict that, by 2020, the U.S. will need 1.2 million more professionally qualified nurses than our country is currently preparing.
-At St. Joseph's University, our mission is to help curb that shortage by offering a four-year, BS program for undergraduates.
+Given the increasing healthcare demands of our population, opportunities in nursing employment are expected to grow by more than 40 percent by 2031, according to the U.S. Department of Labor.
+At St. Joseph's University, our mission is to prepare the next generation of nurses by offering a four-year, B.S. program for undergraduates.